jsh9/pydoclint/docs/notes_for_users.md

 For more details, please check out
 [this section](https://jsh9.github.io/pydoclint/config_options.html#12---baseline).

+## 7. How to integrate _pydoclint_ with different editors or IDEs

-## 7. Integrating pydoclint with Neovim using null-ls
+### 7.1.
+Integrate _pydoclint_ with Neovim using null-ls

-If you use [Neovim](https://neovim.io/), you can integrate pydoclint with your editor using the [null-ls](https://github.com/nvimtools/none-ls.nvim) plugin. null-ls allows you to use linters and formatters in Neovim in a simple and efficient way.
+If you use [Neovim](https://neovim.io/), you can integrate _pydoclint_ with your editor using the [null-ls](https://github.com/nvimtools/none-ls.nvim) plugin. null-ls allows you to use linters and formatters in Neovim in a simple and efficient way.
 First, make sure you have installed null-ls using your preferred package manager.
-Next, add the following configuration to your Neovim config file to register pydoclint as a diagnostic source:
+Next, add the following configuration to your Neovim config file to register _pydoclint_ as a diagnostic source:

 ```lua
 local null_ls = require("null-ls")